validityBase/vbase-py-samples/README.md

 ### Configure vBase access

+Please contact vBase for help configuring your environment and to obtain an API key.
+An API key provides simple managed access to commitment services without the need to worry about blockchains and cryptocurrency.

 If you have previously configured vBase access, for instance when using the `vbase-py-tools` package, you can re-use those settings by copying `.env` file to the `vbase-py-samples` folder.
 If this is your first time working with vBase, you should configure new settings.
 If this is your first time accessing vBase, please install the `vbase-py-tools` package and follow the setup instructions using the `config_env` script provided in that package.

-You can also contact vBase for help configuring your environment and to obtain an API key.